-Signed into law in on September 3, 1964 by President Lyndon B. Johnson, the Wilderness Actwas a triumph for all who enjoy the open landscapes of America and the natural heritage they represent.
-In 2014, the Wilderness Act will reach its Golden Anniversary.
-In tribute to this milestone, Wilderness50a coalition of government agencies, nonprofit groups, foundations, and other supportershave joined together to celebrate the 50-year mark through educational events including the"Wilderness Forever" print exhibition of the juried photo competition.
-There are winners in four contest categories: Wildlife, Most Inspirational Moment, People in the Wilderness, and Scenic landscape; each with a Pro, Amateur, and Student winner; plus 50 honorable mention images, a T-Rex skull, an HD video, and touchscreens showing U.S. wilderness areas.
-CLICK HERE FOR MORE INFORMATION
+Signed into law on Sept.
+3, 1964, by President Lyndon B. Johnson, the Wilderness Actwas a triumph for all who enjoy the open landscapes of America.
+In 2014, the Wilderness Act reached its Golden Anniversary.
+In tribute, Wilderness50a coalition of government agencies, nonprofit groups, foundations, and other supporters, celebrated the 50-year milestone through the"Wilderness Forever" juried photo competition and exhibition of winners.
+There are winners in four categories: Wildlife, Most Inspirational Moment, People in the Wilderness, and Scenic landscape; each with a Pro, Amateur, and Student winner; plus 50 honorable mention images; a T-Rex skull; an HD video; and touchscreens showing U.S. wilderness areas.
+CLICK FOR MORE INFORMATION

 The Windland Smith Rice

 The Best of the Best

 Nature's Best Photography 20th Anniversary Exhibition: Open Oct.
 24, 2015 to Oct.
 2016

 Enjoy 20 years of nature's finest moments in the "Best of the Best" photography exhibition.
 Selected over the past years from nearly 500,000 images submitted by photographers from around the globe, this collection brings dramatic landscapes, exciting wildlife behavior, and surprising glimpses of Earth's icy peaks to mysterious ocean depths.
 More than 100 large-format prints along with HD videos will take you on a thrilling journey from the wild to the walls of the Smithsonian.
 Enter your own photography in the annual Awards open on January 1, 2016.
 The History of the International Awards